|Family||Scientific Name||Author||Year||Common Name|

 All Fistularia – Body elongate (to 2 m) and depressed.
 Mouth small at end of elongate snout; teeth on jaws small.
 Dorsal and anal fins short-based and opposite, with 14-16 segmented (soft) rays.
 Pelvic fins small and abdominal, with 6 rays.
 Lateral line arched anteriorly almost to middle of back, posteriorly continuing out onto elongate filament produced by the middle 2 caudal-fin rays.

-Unique Characters: Elongate bony plates imbedded in skin along midline of back; posterior lateral-line ossifications ending in a sharp spine.
-Immaculate red or brown above.
+Unique Characters: Reddish body with 9-10 obscure dark saddles on back.
+Spiny bony ridge on side of snout.
+Elongate bony plates imbedded in skin along midline of back; posterior lateral-line ossifications ending in a sharp spine.

 Similar Species: Bluespotted Cornetfish Fistularia tabacaria.
+Rows of blue spots on back.
+Smooth bony ridge on side of snout.
 No elongate bony plates along midline of back; posterior lateral-line ossifications without a spine.
-Rows of blue spots on back.